eth-act/zkevm-book/src/trees/external/problemsaddressed.md

 ### The Problem

 In the classical model, validators must re-execute each block before attesting.
-If a validator cannot complete re-execution in time, they simply miss the opportunity to submit a vote (resulting in a missed slot) rather than delaying finality.
+If a validator cannot complete re-execution in time, they simply miss the opportunity to submit a vote (resulting in a missed attestation) rather than delaying finality.
 Ethereum reaches economic finality once at least 66% of validators (directly or via child blocks) have attested.

 ### How zkEVMs help